nabaztag2018/pynab/Docker/README.md

 ## How to (tl;dr)

-All commands must be run inside the `Docker/` folder.
+All commands must be run from the `Docker/` directory.

 Start everything: